aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 ## Metric Choice

+The following metrics were available as invariant or evaluation metrics.

 The practical significance boundary for each metric, that is, the difference that would have to be observed before that was a meaningful change for the business, is given in parentheses.
 All practical significance boundaries are given as absolute changes.

 ### Invariant metrics